helidon-io/helidon-labs/hols/oci-basic-setup/README.md

 This example demonstrates how to create a basic OCI infrastructure setup that can be used to deploy a Helidon MP OCI application.

 ## Objective
-1. Use Terraform to create automation of OCI resources provisioning that can build a basic OCI infrastructure setup composed of the following:
+1. Use Terraform to automate the provisioning of OCI resources that can build a basic OCI setup composed of the following:
    1. OCI Compute instance with firewall opened at port 8080.
-   2. OCI Virtual Cloud Network with Security List containing an Ingress at port 8080.
+   2. OCI Virtual Cloud Network with a Security List containing an Ingress at port 8080.
    3. Policies to allow OCI Logging and Monitoring services to be accessed from the provisioned OCI Compute instance.
 2. Generate a Helidon MP OCI project using Helidon cli.
-3. Use OCI cloud-shell to run this example through.
+3. Use OCI Cloud Shell to run this example through.

 ## Prerequisite
-- An OCI tenancy that has enough capacity to provision an OCI Compute instance and a Virtual Cloud Network.
+- An OCI tenancy that has enough capacity to provision an OCI Compute Instance and a Virtual Cloud Network (VCN).
 This will also work on the free trial of the [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm).

 ## Tasks
 ### Set up Cloud Shell access.
 1. If you are already a super-user with administrator rights that has access to all resources in the tenancy, skip to the next section.
 Otherwise, continue to the next step.
 2. Create a new group and add your user as a member of that group.
-3. Create a new policy and provide that group a cloud-shell access:
+3. Create a new policy and provide that group a Cloud Shell access:
    ```
    Allow group '<my_cloud_shell_access_group>' to use cloud-shell in tenancy
    ```
 4. Verify that it works by opening Cloud Shell from the OCI Console.

 ### Retrieve the oci-basic-setup subdirectory from the helidon-labs repository
-The materials for this exercise will be located in the [oci-basic-setup](https://github.com/helidon-io/helidon-labs/tree/main/hols/oci-basic-setup) subdirectory of the  [helidon-labs](https://github.com/helidon-io/helidon-labs) repository, hence only that specific subdirectory will be cloned.
+The materials for this exercise are located in the [oci-basic-setup](https://github.com/helidon-io/helidon-labs/tree/main/hols/oci-basic-setup) subdirectory of the  [helidon-labs](https://github.com/helidon-io/helidon-labs) repository, so only that specific subdirectory needs to be cloned.
 1. Open a Cloud Shell terminal and make sure you are in the home directory
    ```shell
    cd ~
    ```
-2. Use `git sparsecheckout` to check out only the `oci-basic-setup` directory from the helidon-labs repository.
+2. Use `git sparsecheckout` to check out only the `oci-basic-setup` directory from the `helidon-labs` repository.
    ```shell
    git init helidon-labs
    cd helidon-labs